 For every hardware, including Processor, Graphics card, WiFi, Bluetooth, Motherboard to communicate with the computer’s operating system, Device drivers are necessary.
 Some kinds of Device drivers are required to run a Windows operating system on a machine.
-We suppose you are here because you want to uninstall drivers in Windows 10.
+We assume that you are here because you want to uninstall drivers in Windows 10.

 Uninstall Drivers in Windows 10

 Step 3: To uninstall the driver, first find the driver that you want to uninstall.
-Suppose you want to uninstall the WiFi network driver, then find the WiFi driver, and then right-click and select the “Uninstall device.”
+Suppose you want to uninstall the WiFi network driver, find the WiFi driver, and then right-click and select the “Uninstall device.”

 Step 5: Once you’ve uninstalled the driver, restart the PC.